 Sutton Coldfield transmitter looking majestic against the spring sunshine.

-View of Lichfield transmitter from one of Sutton Coldfield`s outer most stay anchor points.
+View of Lichfield transmitter (originally the ITV transmitter, Sutton Coldfield being the BBC transmitter) from one of Sutton Coldfield`s outer most stay anchor points.
+There were a few tandem transmitter set ups when TV was VHF.
 Note the tensioning mechanisms for the stay ropes.

 Sutton Coldfield`s channels in relation to the UHF TV band and the gain curves of the

-The two masts at Sutton Coldfield (the original mast is on the left).
+When Sutton Coldfield had two masts (the original mast is on the left).

 As part of the work required for DSO a 225m temporary mast was erected in the spring of 2009 so that work could proceed in raising the height of the original mast by 31m.
 Thus the mast will eventually be a total height of 271m.
-Ofcom report that the main mast is due back in use in the summer of 2010.
+This second mast was dismantled from Summer 2013.

 We are more than willing to give advice to those actually purchasing from us.
 Could those only seeking information please just find the answer somewhere on this site, or ring an aerial installer local to them, or call the reception advice phone numbers.